 Here we'll look at the best in infrastructure management services.

 When it comes to software, it’s hard to beat American tech giant Microsoft, and the company has a great tool for infrastructure management.
-Configuration Manager is a suite of IM tools developed for IT managers and experts.
+Microsoft System Center offers a full service suite of ISM tools developed for IT managers and experts.

 This solution deals primarily with operating systems, malware protection, power consumption and IT hardware.
 It can work on a variety of devices and across different work applications.

 In terms of core features, the software offers device management, power management, update management, endpoint protection and inventory reporting.
 You can also use it to deploy Windows 10 quickly and efficiently on new devices.

 The System Center is very versatile, allow you to manage infrastructure provisioning and deployment of virtual servers and datacenters, as well as configure networks, storage, computing, and security.

 There are also a number of automation and self-service options to increase workflow efficiency.
 Tools are also made available to monitor, diagnose, and troubleshoot issues with the infrastructure or applications in order to maintain performance.

 PagerDuty is an excellent infrastructure management solution that offers incident and dispatch features for multiple services and applications, and has been tailored for a plethora of businesses and industries.

 This is primarily a system monitoring and alert platform, providing incident management through a web or mobile application.
 What’s great is that it can send crucial infrastructure alerts through phone, SMS and push notifications.
 It can even send them to specific people or groups via email.

 Feature-wise, the software offers team scheduling management, real-time collaboration information through different devices and platforms, system and user reporting, always-on delivery and business-grade security.
 There are also integrations with apps and services such as Slack, AppDynamics, Desk.com, Watcher, ZenDesk and more than 200 others.